 Some games enunciate so terribly crazy that you’re sure they’re going to be damn good fun to play.
 Donkey Kong Jet Race notices a load of monkeys and reptiles racing jets in a Mario Kart fashion.

 You attach in the fact that these jets are remarkably just bongoed drums and that this is a first-party game from Nintendo, and you’d put down good money that the Wii had the perfect game to tide us over until Mario Kart Wii arrives later in the year.
 What a foolish bet that would have been.

 Jet Race (or Barrel Blast) as it’s known elsewhere, is sadly another sub-par character-based racer.
-It began out in life as a GameCube game that would make utilize of the fun GameCube bongo controller.
+It began in life as a GameCube game that would make utilize of the fun GameCube bongo controller.

-With the GameCube soon terminated and everyone and their cat-loving the motion-controlled shenanigans granted by the Wii, someone at Nintendo created to change the game to the Wii.
+With the GameCube soon terminated and everyone and their cat-loving motion-controlled shenanigans granted by the Wii, someone at Nintendo created to change the game to the Wii.

 6. Wheelspin Game

 Something has gone wrong.
 Wires have been crossed, ideas have been lost in translation, and game design has been swallowed up in miscommunication.
 Whatever the truth, something has gone horribly wrong.

 Someplace along the path, someone, and it may not even have been games saga and Wheelspin designer Archer Maclean, presumed this was a good game.
 No, not even good – playable.
 Someone imagined Wheelspin was playable rather than supported being published.

 Wheelspin is a sci-fi collonade racer for the Wii.
 In it, you ride around loopy trails at quick speeds in futuristic cars, hitting boosts when you can and unlocking new tracks on a pyramid grid.
 It is offensive.
 Why?

 7. Disney Presents A PIXAR Film Cars